mbabynames search ✿

 Richard Scott

-"noble and strong" (Richard) meets "from Scotland" (Scott).
+"brave ruler" (Richard) meets "from Scotland" (Scott).
 The combination reads as complete.
 Neither name overshadows the other.
 Scott (1 syllable) provides a firm close after the longer Richard.

 Flowing and rhythmic